 We’ve discussed the potential health dangers and behavioral effects of artificial additives and preservatives, including MSG, previously.
 Click here for the post on “Artificial Additives and Our Kids Health.”

 What’s In Your TV Dinner?

-Since the ingredients, in my opinion, are truly horrendous, and since the main reason we eat TV dinners is because they’re quick and easy, my hubby and I put our heads together to create a yummy alternative.
-Ron and Nathan prepared the salisbury steak with mushroom gravy, mashed potatoes and corn last Thursday.
+Since the ingredients are truly horrendous, and since the main reason we eat TV dinners is because they’re quick and easy, my husband and I put our heads together to create a delicious alternative.
+Ron and Nathan prepared the Salisbury steak with mushroom gravy, mashed potatoes and corn last Thursday.

 And last night, Ron finally prepared the Apple Cinnamon Dessert.

 - 10" frying Pan

 - large Mixing bowl